 Much has changed since the plan was released in 2012!

 - Governor Rick Snyder announced the Iron Belle Trail from Belle Isle to Wisconsin.
 This bike portion of this trail will use the Beltline Greenway, Kercheval, and Conner Creek Greenway.
 With Iron Belle Trail funding, the DNR is looking to acquire the necessary properties for the Beltline Greenway.
 This greenway is not under construction!
-The road work on E. Jefferson at Beaufait is a city-project to replace a bridge.
 The former rail property north of E. Jefferson is privately owned.

 - The Beltine Greenway was awarded a Kresge Innovation Project grant in 2015.